EconomyLens.com

 China and the United States agreed in Stockholm last month to hold further on extending their tariff truce. ©AFP

 Beijing (AFP) – China’s exports rose more than expected last month, with official data on Thursday showing a jump in shipments to the European Union and other markets offsetting a drop in those to the United States.
 The figures come as Beijing and Washington navigate a shaky trade war truce and will provide a boost to the country’s leaders as they look to kickstart an economy beset by weak domestic consumption.
-The reading showed that exports jumped 7.2 percent in July, an improvement on the previous month and much better than the 5.6 percent forecast in a survey of economists by Bloomberg.

 Related

-Factory output shrank more than expected in July, data showed last week, logging its fourth straight month of contraction and indicating that trade tensions were hitting the export-dependent economy.
+Factory output shrank more than expected in July, data showed last week, logging its fourth straight month of contraction in a further sign that trade tensions were hitting the export-dependent economy.
 However, the economic superpowers are working to reach a deal to lower trade tensions.
-The two countries hammered out a 90-day truce in May and agreed to hold further talks on extending the ceasefire past an August 12 deadline during last month’s discussions in Stockholm.
+The two hammered out a 90-day truce in May, and last month in Stockholm agreed to hold further talks on extending the ceasefire past an August 12 deadline.
 That pact has temporarily set fresh US duties on Chinese goods at 30 percent, while Beijing’s levies on US products stand at 10 percent.

-US Trade Representative Jamieson Greer stated following the Stockholm talks that Trump would have the “final say” on any extension of a tariffs truce.
-Higher tariffs on dozens of trading partners — including a blistering 35 percent on Canada — also came into force Thursday as Trump seeks to reshape global trade to benefit the US economy.
+US Trade Representative Jamieson Greer said following the Stockholm talks that Trump would have the “final say” on any extension of a tariffs truce.
+Higher tariffs on dozens of trading partners—including a blistering 35 percent on Canada—also came into force Thursday as Trump seeks to reshape global trade to benefit the US economy.

-China’s dominance in the critical field of rare earths has also been a key point of contention with Washington.
-Beijing’s recent restrictions on their export have sounded alarm bells at factories in the United States and elsewhere.
+China’s dominance in the critical field of rare earths has also been a key point of contention with Washington, and Beijing’s recent restrictions on their export have sounded alarm bells at factories in the United States and elsewhere.
 Official data showed Thursday that Chinese exports of the elements receded last month from a June spike, though they remained high compared to recent years.

-Analysts indicate that China’s trade will face significant hurdles in the latter half of the year as uncertainties linger.
+Analysts say China’s trade will face significant hurdles in the latter half of the year as uncertainties linger.

 “Exports look set to remain under pressure in the near-term,” wrote Zichun Huang, China Economist at Capital Economics, in a note Thursday.
 And while “import growth surprised in July, this may reflect inventory building for certain commodities rather than a wider pick-up in domestic demand,” she added.

 © 2024 AFP